 BC3.7 RESPONSE TO HIGH FREQUENCY REQUIRED FROM SYNCHRONISED GENSETS (AND DC CONVERTERS AT DC CONVERTER STATIONS AND HVDC SYSTEMS WHEN TRANSFERRING ACTIVE POWER TO THE TOTAL SYSTEM)

-BC3.7.1 Plant In Frequency Sensitive Mode Instructed To Provide High Frequency Response
+BC3.7.1 Plant in Frequency Sensitive Mode instructed to provide High Frequency Response

 (a) Each Synchronised Genset (or each DC Converter at a DC Converter Station or HVDC System) in respect of which the Generator or DC Converter Station owner or HVDC System Owner and/or EISO has been instructed to operate so as to provide High Frequency Response, which is producing Active Power and which is operating above the Designed Minimum Operating Level, is required to reduce Active Power output in response to an increase in System Frequency above the Target Frequency (or such other level of Frequency as may have been agreed in an Ancillary Services Agreement).
 The Target Frequency is normally 50.00 Hz except where modified as specified under BC3.4.2.

 (b) (i) The rate of change of Active Power output with respect to Frequency up to 50.5 Hz shall be in accordance with the provisions of the relevant Ancillary Services Agreement with each Generator or DC Converter Station owner or HVDC System Owner.
-If more than one rate is provided for in the Ancillary Services Agreement The Company will instruct the rate when the instruction to operate to provide High Frequency Response is given.
+If more than one rate is provided for in the Ancillary Services Agreement, The Company will instruct the rate when the instruction to operate to provide High Frequency Response is given.

 (ii) The reduction in Active Power output by the amount provided for in the relevant Ancillary Services Agreement must be fully achieved within 10 seconds of the time of the Frequency increase and must be sustained at no lesser reduction thereafter.

-(iii) It is accepted that the reduction in Active Power output may not be to below the Designed Minimum Operating Level.
+(iii) It is accepted that the reduction in Active Power output may not be below the Designed Minimum Operating Level.

 (c) In addition to the High Frequency Response provided, the Genset (or DC Converter at a DC Converter Station or HVDC System) must continue to reduce Active Power output in response to an increase in System Frequency above 50.5 Hz at a minimum rate of 2 per cent of output per 0.1 Hz deviation of System Frequency above that level, such reduction to be achieved within five minutes of the rise to or above 50.5 Hz.
-For a Power Station with a Completion Date after 1st January 2009 this reduction in Active Power should be delivered in accordance with in (i) to (iv) below.
+For a Power Station with a Completion Date after 1st January 2009, this reduction in Active Power should be delivered in accordance with in (i) to (iv) below.
 For the avoidance of doubt, the provision of this reduction in Active Power output is not an Ancillary Service.

 (i) The reduction in Active Power output must be continuously and linearly proportional as far as practical, to the excess of Frequency above 50.5 Hz and must be provided increasingly with time over the period specified in (iii) below.